-Over the weekend, a journalist at the Daily Mail Australia must have reached the absolute end of their tether with the fame monsters that make up most of Australian television, finishing off a piece about former Bachelor In Paradise contestant Florence Alexandra‘s new cosmetic procedure by calling them all “vapid cunts”.
+A journalist at the Daily Mail Australia must have reached the absolute end of their tether with the fame monsters that make up most of Australian television back in 2018, when they finished off a piece about former Bachelor In Paradise contestant Florence Alexandra‘s new cosmetic procedure by calling them all “vapid cunts”.

-The final paragraph stayed up for more than two hours before the article was amended, ending the piece with the simple fact that Florence had been unsuccessfully tried to win Matty J‘s heart before trying her luck again on the spin-off show.
+The final paragraph stayed up for more than two hours before the article was amended.
+The fun police editors instead opted to end the piece with the simple fact that Florence had unsuccessfully tried to win Matty J‘s heart before trying her luck again on the spin-off show, rather than allow the cathartic spray to remain on the site.

-Daily Mail Australia has now apologised for the mishap that allowed that last line to be published, and promised that it’s looking into the error.
+Daily Mail Australia later apologised for the mishap that allowed that last line to be published, and promised that it’s looking into the error.

 “Daily Mail Australia would like to apologise for inappropriate language that appeared on an article published by this site on Sunday morning,” a spokesperson told PEDESTRIAN.TV.